SerraFullStack/SJL/README.md

 ## get

-Thsi is the more used http verb.
+This is the most used http verb.
 To use them with SJL, just follow the 'get'.

 The structure of this method is: